Agriculture Sector Solicitors

 The agriculture sector is of major importance to the UK's economy.
 Agricultural production continues to increase, as does the economic contribution of farming.

 It is clear to us that those in the sector are exploring diversification options and these are not solely limited to renewables and land flooding schemes.
 Some businesses have abandoned farming partly or even completely as they see the opportunities to make more money by developing leisure and tourism attractions.
-Hence the rise of visitor farms, ice cream parlours, farm shops and shooting and fishing facilities.
-As farmers let or sell their former farm buildings for industrial or other purposes, multi-million pound deals involving vast areas of land are being struck.
+Hence the rise of visitor farms, vineyards, wedding barns, ice-cream parlours, farm shops and shooting and fishing facilities.
+As farmers let or sell their former farm buildings for industrial or other purposes, multi-million-pound deals involving vast areas of land are being struck.

 They provide a very good service level and are extremely responsive.Chambers and Partners, 2023 edition

 Excellent people skills and the ability to translate complicated technical issues into practical scenarios.The UK Legal 500.
 2022 edition

 Rollits have a long established team with lots of experience.
 They deliver what they promise which is often not the case with some of their competitors.
 We know their team well and they know ours.
 It works very well and has done for very many years.The UK Legal 500.
 2022 edition

 Our agricultural law expertise